 Dr Axel Freiherr von dem Bussche, LL.M.
 (L.S.E.), CIPP/E, is a partner at Taylor Wessing Axel and a specialist lawyer for information technology law.
 With his considerable years of experience and outstanding expertise, he routinely guides clients from the technology sector through complex international transactions, contract drafting and regulatory issues.
 Axel is an accomplished data protection and GDPR expert.
 He supports corporate groups with the transformation to digital and global business models and also conducts negotiations with the responsible regulatory authorities.
 Axel has published several works in the field of data protection and cybersecurity, including chapters in the Handbook Industry 4.0 and the Chambers Cybersecurity 2022 Global Practice Guide, as well as articles in magazines such as “Datenschutz-Berater” and the “Zeitschrift für Datenschutz”.
 He also regularly deliveres webinars and workshops on topics such as data protection regulations, international data transfers, and cybersecurity.
 Additionally, he has given talks and presentations on the new age of digitization and the impact of the GDPR on the privacy landscape.

-Dr Christoph Ritzer, a partner at Norton Rose Fulbright LLP, is technology lawyer based in Frankfurt.
+Christoph Ritzer is an attorney and Of Counsel at the international business law firm Norton Rose Fulbrigth in Frankfurt.
 He focuses on information technology, outsourcing and data protection law.
 Christoph advises clients across a variety of sectors, ranging from start-ups to German DAX 30 groups and US companies.
 Alongside his focus on financial institutions and the technology sector, he has special expertise in advising the pharmaceutical sector, especially when it comes to handling patient data.
 Christoph studied law and business at the University of Bayreuth.
 He then worked as scientific assistant at the University of Wurzburg in EU law, where he also earned his doctorate in law.
 Prior to joining Norton Rose Fulbright LLP, Christoph worked for several years in the Technology, Media and Telecommunications department of another leading international law firm in Frankfurt.
 He regularly publishes essays in professional journals and speaks on legal and industry events.
 He is author of the data protection chapter in “Recent Compliance” („Compliance aktuell”, published by C.F.
 Müller).
 He regularly contributes to the practice’s data protection blog, DataProtectionReport.com.

 Michal Nulíček is a partner at ROWAN LEGAL, a full service Czech law firm.
 Michal focuses on legal advice in the field of IT and IP law, in personal data protection, as well as in the field of competition law, compliance and all areas of regulation.
 Michal also has extensive experience in representing clients before Czech and European courts and regulators.
 His clients include Czech and international companies from the IT, telecommunications, online services, financial services and energy sectors.
 Michal is a frequent speaker at local and international conferences, he is the lead author of the first Czech commentary on the GDPR, the commentary on the Czech Personal Data Processing Act (both published by Wolters Kluwer) and co-author of a number of other publications.
 Michal is a member of IAPP (the International Association for Personal Data Protection) and its KnowledgeNet Chair in Prague.
 Michal us a certified privacy professional (CIPP/E) and a certified international arbitrator (FCIARrb).